KOINSLOT-Inc/kywy-rust/README.md

 Kywy is a small, low-cost, low-power, open-source, microcontroller board with a sharp memory display, a 5-way joystick, two side button, a USB-C connector, a qwiic I2C interface, SPI/GPIO expansion pins and a microSD card slot all in a small keychain package.
 It is designed to be easy to use and program, and is perfect for learning embedded programming, creating small games, or building into your projects.

 This is an rust library for building out rust programs on the Kywy device.
-You can also find the C++ library at https://github.com/KOINSLOT-Inc/kywy.
+You can also find the C++/Arduino library at https://github.com/KOINSLOT-Inc/kywy or in the Ardiuno library manager.

 # Features
  - Display driver